 The score given here is the age-standardised score recorded for the learner's most recent assessment.
-The age-standardised score is worked out by comparing a learner's assessment score with the scores of other pupils in Wales who were born in the same year and month.
+The age-standardised score is worked out by comparing a learner's assessment score with the scores of other pupils in Wales who were born in the same year and month as them and who took an assessment at the same time of year that they did.